lttr/lukastrumm/src/blog/2022/multi-branch-multi-language-website-story.md

 the time of building the site it was not really possible to have both clean editing experience and using our own Vue components to build the articles.
-The issue is that editors typically support either editing content in fixed page structure or writing in a free form but mostly text, links and maybe some images (think of CKEditor).
-We needed something in between where it would still be acceptable for non technical editors to create consistent but rich blog posts.
+The issue is that editors typically support either editing content in fixed page structure, completely free form page building or writing mostly text, links and maybe some images (think of CKEditor).
+We needed something in between where it would still be acceptable for non-technical editors to create consistent and rich blog posts.

 ### SEO, performance, CSS